swift-server/guides/packaging.md

 $ docker run -v `pwd`:/app -w /app swift:5.2-bionic-slim ./<executable-name>
 ```

-Deploying the application's tarball to the target server can be done using utilities like `scp`, or in a more sophisticated setup using configuration management system like `chef`, `puppet`, `ansible`,  etc
+Deploying the application's tarball to the target server can be done using utilities like `scp`, or in a more sophisticated setup using configuration management system like `chef`, `puppet`, `ansible`, etc.

 ## Source Distribution